DOS Days

 Right now, this page only lists their joysticks.
 I will add the other types of input devices at a later date.

-None of the SideWinder products got a pure DOS driver - the expectation was that you would be running Windows.
+None of the SideWinder products got a pure DOS driver - the expectation was that you would be running Windows, so do not assume these will work in pure DOS.

 Here is a summary of their products by interface: